What is data mining?

 History of data mining

 Data mining has traditionally been a specialty skill set within data science.
 Every new generation of analytical tools, however, starts out requiring advanced technical skills but quickly evolves to become accessible to users.
 Interactivity – the ability to let the data talk to you – is the key advancement.
 Ask a question; see the answer.
 Based on what you learn, ask another question.
-This kind of unstructured roaming through the data takes the user beyond the confines of the application-specific database design and allows for the discovery of relationships that cross functional and organizational boundaries.
+This kind of unstructured roaming through the data takes the user beyond the confines of the application-specific database design and allows for the discovery of relationships that cross functional and organisational boundaries.

 Data mining is a key component of business intelligence.
 Data mining tools are built into executive dashboards, harvesting insight from Big Data, including data from social media, Internet of Things (IoT) sensor feeds, location-aware devices, unstructured text, video, and more.
 Modern data mining relies on the cloud and virtual computing, as well in-memory databases, to manage data from many sources cost-effectively and to scale on demand.